alhridoy/Treacherous-Turn-Test/README.md

 ## Overview

 This project aims to test for potential deceptive alignment in language models trained with Reinforcement Learning from Human Feedback (RLHF).
-Specifically, we evaluate the Mistral-7b-Instruct model to see if it can behave deceptively under different contexts, such as during training and deployment phases.
+Specifically, we evaluate a GPT-2 model to see if it can behave deceptively under different contexts, such as during training and deployment phases.

 ## Goal

-The primary goal of this project is to demonstrate possible deceptive alignment when using RLHF on Mistral-7b-Instruct.
+The primary goal of this project is to demonstrate possible deceptive alignment when using RLHF on a GPT-2 model.
 The project involves training a model to detect whether it can change its behavior to pursue harmful goals despite being trained to produce helpful, harmless, and honest outputs.

 ## Setup